Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 2. Add a title to the issue.
 The title of the issue is completed by default with the name of the page, but you can edit it to make it more helpful.
 3. Provide detailed information about the problem.
 A template is provided.

 When the issue is created, GitHub sends an email notification to you and to the maintainers of the project.
-You can also find your issue on the Axway-Open-Docs [list of issues](https://github.com/Axway/axway-open-docs/issues).
+You can also find your issue on the list of issues in the GitHub repository (click the Issues tab).

 The maintainers will review the issue.
 If the problem is straightforward the maintainers will fix it as soon as possible.
 If the issue needs further investigation or clarification from a subject matter expert, an internal JIRA ticket will be created and added to the product backlog.